coder7475/coder7475/README.md

 ## 📈 Goal

-Grow into a **Principal Software Engineer** specializing in architecture, platform reliability, DevOps, and technical leadership.
+Grow into a **Distinguished Software Engineer** specializing in architecture, platform reliability, DevOps, and technical leadership.

 ## 👨‍💻 Skills & Tools